mthiebaux/JSNtemplate/README.md

 ## *Express*

-As the name suggests, the *Express* app imports the 'express' module which brings with it a LOT of essential functionality, like automatic URL query parsing.
+As the name suggests, the *Express* app imports the 'express' module which brings with it a lot of essential functionality, like automatic URL query parsing.

 The example GET/POST handlers in server.mjs demonstrate parameter passing via traditional query strings, as well as structured URL parameters widely used to implement REST APIs.
 These are conveniently parsed by the express module.